-Whenever I read a back to school article I automatically think about the little kiddies going to elementary school so today I wanted to address, all students.
-Plus, consider snacks not only for at school but as after school snacks as well especially when studying.
+Whenever I read a back-to-school article, I automatically think about the little kiddies going to elementary school, so I wanted to address all students today.

 School Snacks and Education